-Print may be going the way of the dinosaur but until then you can still take a tour of the Los Angeles Times editorial building & their massive Olympic Facility printing plant in DTLA.
+Print may be going the way of the dinosaur but until then you can still take a tour of their massive Olympic Facility printing plant in DTLA.

 The historic Los Angeles Times Building, located at 1st and Spring streets in downtown Los Angeles, opened in 1935 and at the time was the largest building in the western U.S. designed and occupied entirely as a daily newspaper publishing operation.